Edgeworth/memerna/README.md

 - Stacking parameters changed
 - Sequence dependent parameters for terminal base pairs based on the penultimate pair (penultimate_stacking.data)
+  - Bulge loops of size 1 are continuous and don't have penultimate stacking applied inside (same as AU/GU penalty rules).
+  - Coaxial stacks are not treated as continuous for penultimate stacking (same as AU/GU penalty rules).
+  -
 - See "Nearest neighbor rules for RNA helix folding thermodynamics: improved end effects"

 need to apply to all loop types - affects energy model, efn, exterior loop, mfe.